Searching for Intimacy and Aliveness

 In the Early Stages of Therapy Couples therapy has numerous challenges in the early sessions depending on the type of presenting problem.
 Our next few newsletters will

-This month we will explore some of the dynamics and relevant issues with the conflict-avoidant couple.
-These couples look deceptively easy when they first present for therapy.
+In this article we will explore some of the dynamics and relevant issues with the conflict-avoidant couple.
+These couples look deceptively easy when they first present for

 Partners meet.
 They fall in love and everything is wonderful – until within a year or two when they get mugged by the realities of daily life.